openenergymonitor/learn/view/pv-diversion/mk2/build.md

 *   The PCB option is limited to just one CT.
 Although this is fine for the router in its basic function, many constructors have found it desirable to measure current in at least one additional location for stats purposes.
 *   Unlike the shop-sourced AC/AC adapter, the pcb-mounted transformer has not been formally tested for suitability in this application.
-*   No RF unit is included, but this could be added by following the guidance at [https://openenergymonitor.org/emon/buildingblocks/rfm12b-wireless](https://openenergymonitor.org/emon/buildingblocks/rfm12b-wireless)
+*   No RF unit is included, but this could be added by following the guidance at [Electricity Monitoring: rfm12b wireless](../../electricity-monitoring/networking/rfm12b-wireless)

 #### The emonTx hardware